Jump to main content

 KIM: Your journey may be just beginning, but know you're part of a growing community that recognizes the importance of having a preventive treatment as part of their HAE management plan.
 You have the tools to get started and stay on track with TAKHZYRO.
 Now it's your turn to draw the next chapter of your journey.
 Keep exploring TAKHZYRO.com for more information as well as stories from patients like you.

-VO RECORDING: It is not known if TAKHZYRO is safe and effective in children under 12 years of age.
+VO RECORDING: It is not known if TAKHZYRO is safe and effective in children under 2 years of age.

 VO RECORDING: TAKHZYRO may cause serious side effects, including allergic reactions.
 Call your healthcare provider or get emergency help right away if you have any of the following symptoms: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, hives.

 VO RECORDING: These are not all the possible side effects of TAKHZYRO.
 For more information, ask your healthcare provider or pharmacist.
-You may report side effects to the FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 VO RECORDING: TAKHZYRO has not been studied in pregnant or breastfeeding women.
 Talk to your healthcare provider about the risk of taking TAKHZYRO if you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.